Echowispp/factory-game/README.md

 My attempt at a written devlog:

-A game about optimizing a grid-based factory...
+A game about optimizing a grid-based factory..ssssssssssddwdsaaaaasd.
 I might still go many ways with this game, but we'll see.
 I'll try to hold a sort-of devlog of how I'm thinking of each thing next on the todo list.
 In the end though, we'll see how well that goes

 Already forgot to do this for a couple commits, but that... will surely be fine.
 (I just added some parameters I think will be useful for this, might end up adding some, deleting some, we'll see')